neynt/nptools/README.md

 ```
 NP_USER='username'
 NP_PASS='password'
+PET_NAME='xX_bestpet_Xx
 ```

 in a file called .env in this directory.
 Then run `./run.sh daemon.py`.

 Additional flags include `USER_AGENT` and `FIREFOX_COOKIES_DB`.

+A lot of this code was written with assumptions that only hold true on my account (e.g. you only have one pet, for training).
+So run it at your own risk and maybe start the daemon with only a few safe dailies enabled first.

 ## TODO